reklawth/python_ws/iterables_iteration/README.md

 ## functools.reduce()

+reduce() is a generalization of summation.
 The reduce() function is in the funtools standard library module.
 You can iplemnet both map and filter in terms of reduce.  reduce() repeatedly applies a function of two argument to an interim accumulator value and the elements of the series, updating - or accumulating - the interim value at each step with the result of the called function.
 Ultimately the final value of the accumulator is returned, thereby reducing the series down to a single value.

 ## Iterables